 Jacksonville.
 He has served on the board of directors of Jacksonville Housing Partnership, the weed and seed program

 and Northwest Jacksonville Community Development Council.
 He has also served as Community President of the Grand Park Community Association for 16 years.
 He has been active member of the Durkeeville Historical Society for 14 years and has Served as president since 2011.
 He has champion the recognition and development of the “Lift Ev’ry Voice and Sing Park”, the birth site of the James Weldon & John Rosamond Johnson.
 His commitment is to preserve and protect Afro-American history in the Jacksonville area.

 Vice-President, Durkeeville Historical Society Museum

 Pamela Singleton is a native of New Jersey with deep roots in the Durkeeville community.
 Her mother and father both grew up in the Durkeeville housing project and Durkee Gardens, and attended Stanton High School.
 She is the granddaughter of Charlie "Hoss" Singleton, a prominent songwriter and founder of the "April Follies".
 In 2005, she was introduced to the Durkeeville Historical Society by her father, who was a board member at the time.
 She developed a passion for the community and its people, and telling the story of this great community.
 She is a graduate of the State University of New York, and holds a full-time position in the finance industry.
 Preserving, archiving and telling the history of Jacksonville is a her great passion .

 Secretary, Durkeeville Historical Society Museum

-Barbara Richardson is a Registered Nurse employed at Mayo Clinic in Jacksonville for 25 years, with a background in intensive care nursing and post-anesthesia care.
-She has been a volunteer with the Durkeeville Historical Society for seven years, and has served as a Board Member for five years.
+Barbara Richardson is a retired Registered Nurse and a lover of history local and worldwide.
+She has been a volunteer with the Durkeeville Historical Society since 2003 an a Board member for five years.
 Ms Richarddson is currently serving as financial secretary